mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 * *Understand* : consider the impact genAI will have on employees.
 This will determine the level and effort needed

+## Prepare your employees

+* Educate your employees.
+The natural reaction in front of something that we don't understand is fear.
+* **Think scale, not replace**.
+  * Scale on market : GenAI can give ideas that the company never had before, so it drives innovation.
+    * improve marketing campaign
+    * create new products and services
+  * Scale on number of tasks : GenAI can be seen as an assistant to be more efficient (for example developers will not disappear because of IA)
+    * increase efficiency
+    * reduce costs
+    * improve customer service
+  * Scale on new roles

+### Feedback loop

+* Encourage staff to share thoughts and worrying
+* Put IA in place that it is practical and useful for employees
+* Create a feedback loop to improve the product

+* Make analogy with computer, smartphones, etc...
+It's an opprtunity to learn new tech, new ways of doing, but without losing every knowledge they have already acquired.

 # GenAI Services